OneUptime/interview/software-full-stack.md

 **Is my salary negotiable?**

 No. We pay everyone in the company equally.
-All Jr Devs are paid the same, all the Sr devs are paid the same, etc. Your salary depends only on your role.
+All junior devs are paid the same, all senior devs are paid the same, etc. Your salary depends only on your role.

 **Can I do Round 2 in AngularJS instead?**